johnant/octree-division/README.md

 * p-threads

 # Input
-The Nx3 array of the 3D points and the number S are set within the source code.
+The Nx3 array of the 3D points and the number S can be set within the source code.